ThibaultJanBeyer/beautiful-explosions/README.md

     x: 100, // optional, width of the explosion
     y: 100, // optional, height of the explosion
   },
-  shouldAppear: false, // optional, if true, it reverses the animation (appears instead of disappearing) })
+  isAppearing: false, // optional, if true, it reverses the animation (appears instead of disappearing) })

 BE.trigger() // if no event listener is how you can trigger the animation programmatically